After the

 League” movie, but let’s not get ahead of ourselves.
 The point is, this is

-going to be very different from all the other Batman movies, and thus I’ll be
+going to be very different from all the other Batman movies, and thus, I’ll be

 reviewing it a little differently.
-I’ll start by saying that I had no real interest
+I’ll start by saying that I have no animosity for DC, but we have

 so many superhero movies as it is, and another cinematic universe just seemed